developmentAC/gradeAlert/README.md

 ### Pushing in Bulk

 Each student who has accepted the grade book "assignment" will have a repository that the instructor can access.
 Sadly, the [GitHub Assistant](http://https://classroom.github.com/assistant) (link: https://classroom.github.com/assistant) will not work to create repositories into which grades may be pushed.
-Instead, the instructor is to clone each of the grade book "assignment" repositories listed by GitHub Classroom.
-Grade book files may now be pushed into these repositories by the instructor using the below `bulkPusher.sh` script.
+Instead, the instructor is to clone each of the grade book "assignment" repositories listed by GitHub Classroom and then copy the individual gradebook files into each repository.
+Grade book repositories may now be pushed by the instructor using the below `bulkPusher.sh` script.

 After completing course grades save a copy of the spreadsheet as a CSV file.
 Grader-Alert may be executed with the CSV file as the parameter.
 The resulting files will have to be placed into the individual grade book repositories.